Skip to content

 After COE, agents who rebate their commissions directly to a buyer are put at risk of a tax consequence.

-Typically an agent’s broker, issues “1099s” for gross commissions, leaving the agent to justify any rebate on THEIR OWN state and Fed tax returns.
+Typically, an agent’s broker issues “1099s” for gross commissions, leaving the agent to justify any rebate on THEIR OWN state and federal tax returns.

 Why would an agent’s broker risk violating RESPA and risk a tax audit for the actions of one of its agents?